alexpaul/Graph/README.md

 * Edge - connection between two nodes (a source and destination)
 * Vertex or Node - holds a value (data)
-* Directed Graph - one-way direction
+* Directed Graph (_digraph)_ - has direction
-* Undirected - bi-directional
+* Undirected - does not have direction
-* Weighted Graph - edge has a weight
+* Weighted Graph - a weight is associated with the edge e.g price of airline ticket between two airports (nodes)
 * Unweighed Graph - edge DOES not have weight
 * Graph implemenations: Adjacency Matrix, Adjacency List
-* Neighbors
+* Neighbors - a given node's adjacent nodes

 ## Types of Graphs